Authors: Apurva Sankpal, Adarsh Singh, Sanket Takalkar, Shubham Varma, Prof. Ayesha Sayyed

 Author(s): Katandawa Alex Kingsley, Ari Moesriami Barmawi

-Summary: In order to boost the coverlet capacity, the paper suggested a steganography technique that enforced Reed Muller canons and modulus functions.
-Using mistake detection and correction, these fault-tolerant methods can recover secret dispatches from attacks.
-Despite this, the schemes have a limited embedding capacity (150) and a low PSNR (48dB).
-To overcome this difficulty, this work developed a multiple embedding method that intends to tore-embed secret bits on the same LSBs of the named pixels based on a secret key.
+Summary: The paper has proposed a steganography scheme that enforced Reed Muller canons and modulus function in an attempt to increase em coverlet capacity.
+These fault-tolerant schemes can recover secret dispatches from attacks using error discovery and correction.
+Still, being schemes have low embedding capacity (150) and low PSNR value (48dB).
+This paper proposed a multiple embedding system that aims to tore-embed secrets bits on the same LSBs of the named pixels grounded on a secret key to overcoming this problem.

 Publication year: 2020